CemBelentepe/MyCPU/Assembler/README.md

 The directives are: `db`, `space`, `#define`, `#undef`, `#start`, `#align`, `#org`.
 The ones starting with `#` are the ones which don't produce binary code, while the ones without `#` produce code.
 Directive instructions are like opcode instructions: they have to be on seperate lines, and can't span more than one line.
 There needs to be at least one space between the directive and the parameters, while between parameters no space is needed.

 ### space and db Directives
 `db` stands for "define bytes" and along with space produce bytes, typically for `bss` and `data` sections in traditional architectures.
 The signatures are `space expr` and `db expr1,expr2,exprN`, where `db` can also take strings instead of expressions. `space` reserves n bytes and fills those with `spacePlaceholder` config variable. `db` parameters can be expressions, or strings.
-Neither directive aligns implicitly, and will insert bytes wherever the instruction stands.
+Neither directive aligns implicitly, and will insert bytes wherever the instruction stands. `space` requires all of the labels in the expression to be defined already, whereas `db` can have labels which are declared later.
 Examples:
 ```
 space 3			// gives the bytes [0xCD, 0xCD, 0xCD]
 db 1, 2+2, "hello", 4	// gives the bytes [1, 4, 'h', 'e', 'l', 'l', 'o', 4]